Back to Articles

 Unfortunately this is hard to do quickly while browsing the ad library.
 There are tools like Swipekit that can help you spot the running days quickly.

-The Ad’s Look and Feel
+The Ad’s overall look and feel

 Check out: